FLOIP/flow-spec/layers/layer4/blocks.md

 None |

 ### Detailed Behaviour
-- `offline`, `rich_messaging`: This block first attempts to activate the camera on the device and prompts the user to take a picture, or select a saved picture on the device.
+- `offline`, `rich_messaging`: This block first prompts the user to activate the camera on the device and waits for the user to take a picture, or select a saved picture on the device.
 (No picture selected or captured: proceed through the error exit.)

 ### Output behaviour
 This block writes the ID of the captured media to the output variable corresponding to the `name` of the block.
 (For more information on standards for IDs of recordings, see [Captured Media Recording IDs](TODO).)